tirpitz-verus/simple-di/README.md

 * **SingletonScope** - Instantiates singleton beans lazily and throws them away if they are not needed.
 * **NewInstanceScope** - Always gives you a new instance of a bean and does not retain it.

+SingletonScope will be used if no scope is provided.
+BeanRegistry.defaultScope() will return its name.

 #### 1.2.5 custom scopes

 It is possible to implement a custom **Scope** implementation and use it in the same way as other scopes are being used.